dolittle/vanir/Documentation/microservice.md

 size and startup time.

 The images are expected to contain the backend and the frontend if the microservice has a frontend.
-This means that the backend must serve the frontend as well as any APIs and/or GraphQL endpoints
+This means that the backend must serve the frontend as well as any APIs and/or GraphQL endpoints.

+> Dolittle has been working on separating out the serving of static content to a specialized offering
+> and this requirement could be changed in the future.
+It will then provide higher resilience in the
+> system and also provide an elastic scale model to scale the things that needs scaling - very much
+> aligned with our entire microservice philosophy stemming from Single Responsibility Principle and
+> Separation of Concerns.

 ## Environment variables